hightechu/hightechu-discord-bot/GETTING_STARTED.md

 - [ ] Create a new Heroku Application.
 - [ ] Setup Deployment Method.
 Use the `Connect to GitHub` method and select the appropriate repository.
 - [ ] Setup Configuration Variables.
 Add the configuration variables in the `.env` file to Heroku.
 For more information, visit "[Config Vars - Using the Heroku Dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)".

+---

+- [ ] Enable Automatic Deployments.
+For more information, visit "[Automatic deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys)".
+- [ ] Deploy the `main` Branch Manually.
+For more information, visit "[Manual deploys](https://devcenter.heroku.com/articles/github-integration#manual-deploys)".

+---

 - [ ] Config Dynos.
 Turn off the `web` dyno and turn on the `worker` dyno.

 ![Dyno Example](./docs/images/dyno-config-example.png)

 Note: You will want to turn off the `worker` dyno when you are not using your Discord Bot.
 A free account has 550 free dyno hours each month, therefore use your hours appropriately.

-- [ ] Enable Automatic Deployments.
-For more information, visit "[Automatic deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys)".
+---

-- [ ] Deploy the `main` Branch Manually.
+- [ ] Re-Deploy the `main` Branch.
 For more information, visit "[Manual deploys](https://devcenter.heroku.com/articles/github-integration#manual-deploys)".

+---

-Note: The `worker` dyno will be re-deployed every time the `main` branch is updated.
+> Note: The `worker` dyno will be re-deployed every time the `main` branch is updated.
 Therefore, check that your app runs locally before merging your working branch into the `main` branch.

 ## Locally Deploy